ibm-cloud-docs/cephaas/volume_create.md

 {: #creating-sds-block-volume-cli}
 {: cli}

-You can create SDSaaS volumes by using the command-line interface (CLI).
+You can create volumes by using the command-line interface (CLI).

 ### Before you begin
 {: #before-creating-block-volume-cli}